Commodity Futures Trading Commission Rule 1.55

 Advantage does not invest customer or house funds with affiliated entities, except to the extent Advantage invests house funds in Advantage Securities.

 Advantage Securities is a wholly owned subsidiary of Advantage.
 Advantage Securities is a broker dealer registered with the Financial Industry Regulatory Authority and the Securities and Exchange Commission.
-Advantage Securities does not currently conduct any securities business and maintains excess net capital of $187,086 as of August 31, 2023.
+Advantage Securities does not currently conduct any securities business and maintains excess net capital of $270,381 as of July 31, 2024.
 Although Advantage Securities is a regulated entity with separate policies and procedures in place, parent company Advantage may have financial exposure if the broker dealer became illiquid or required additional capital to support its business activities.

 No other affiliates of Advantage pose a material risk to the FCM business.